mebeim/aoc/2020/README.md

 ```

 We also need to remove the [unpacking operator][py-unpacking] (`*`) when calling
-the new `neighbor()` function since now it can take the entire tuple as one
+the new `neighbors()` function since now it can take the entire tuple as one
 argument:

 ```python